groupdocs-conversion/Groupdocs-Conversion-Reference-Tutorials/content/english/java/email-formats/email-to-pdf-conversion-java-groupdocs/_index.md

 ### Load Options for Email Document

-This feature helps you set a specific timezone offset when loading email documents.

-#### Step-by-Step Implementation

-**1. Setting Timezone Offset**

-To ensure your emails reflect the correct timezone:
+Setting the timezone offset ensures the PDF reflects the correct local time.

+#### Step 1 – Set the Timezone Offset

 ```java
 EmailLoadOptions loadOptions = new EmailLoadOptions();
 loadOptions.setTimeZoneOffset(7200000.0); // Set to 2 hours ahead (in milliseconds)
 ```

-**Explanation**: The `setTimeZoneOffset` method adjusts the document's timestamp by a specified number of milliseconds.
+*Explanation*: `setTimeZoneOffset` adjusts the document's timestamp by the specified number of milliseconds.

 ### Conversion Setup and Execution

-This feature outlines how to convert email documents into PDF files with the specified timezone offset.

-#### Step-by-Step Implementation

-**2. Initializing Converter Object**

-Begin by setting up your converter object:
+Now we’ll configure the `Converter` and run the conversion.

+#### Step 2 – Initialize the Converter Object

 ```java
 import com.groupdocs.conversion.Converter;